enduringwriter/enduringwriter/README.md

 <!--- Snapshot of Events -->
-- A creative Analyst and Army Veteran with a diverse background in technology, chemistry, logistics, automation, programming, market research and analysis, entrepreneurship, music, and storytelling
+- A creative Data Analyst and Army Veteran with unique experiences in technology, chemistry, logistics, automation, coding, storytelling, music, and market research
 - Artist and writer of literature and music, with a speciality in children's works of art
 - Served in the **U.S. Army** in logistics, public affairs, media, and chemical
 - Served in the **Texas Army National Guard**